 The Sharjah Economic Development Department (SEDD) announced on 2nd June 2021 that it will be implementing a full 100% foreign ownership policy in the UAE from the day onward.
 The SEDD, regarding this matter, said:

 This decision includes no requirements such as a specific capital or any additional fees for foreign investors, while allowing branches of foreign companies to conduct their business in the Emirate without the need for an agent of a foreign company.
 These efforts aim to encourage investment in Sharjah, attract more new international investors, and contribute to revitalising the local economy and driving economic development, to enhance the Emirate’s position on the local and global investment map.

 Table of Contents

 The Foreign Direct Investment Law

-The UAE’s Commercial Companies Law mandates that a minimum of 51% of the share capital of any company incorporated in the UAE (other than under the laws and regulations of its free zones) must be owned by UAE nationals (or entities that are wholly owned by UAE nationals).
-The need to comply with the local ownership requirements has been viewed by many international investors as an undesirable feature of the legislative framework of the UAE which has led to either unnecessarily complex ownership structures or, in the most extreme cases, a reduced willingness to invest significant capital.
+The Commercial Enterprises Law of the UAE specifies that UAE citizens hold at least 51 percent of the share capital of every business organized in the UAE (other than under the laws and regulations of its free zones) (or entities that are wholly owned by UAE nationals).
+Many foreign investors have regarded the need to conform with local ownership criteria as an inconvenient aspect of the UAE’s legal framework, leading either to overly complicated ownership arrangements or, in the most serious situations, to a decreased desire to spend substantial resources.

-The FDI Law does not operate as an exhaustive, stand-alone piece of legislation or repeal the local ownership requirements in their entirety; instead, it provides a framework for the proportion of a company’s share capital that is permitted to be owned by non-UAE nationals to be increased through the passing of subsequent UAE Federal Cabinet Decisions and regulations passed by the governments of individual emirates.
+The FDI Act does not serve as an elaborate, stand-alone policy proposal or remove the local ownership conditions in their entirety; however, it establishes a mechanism for increasing the proportion of the share capital of a corporation that is allowed to be controlled by non-UAE nationals by the implementation of subsequent UAE Federal Cabinet decisions and regulations enacted by the governments of the region.

 The UAE’s 100% Foreign Ownership Rule